Archdiocese of San Fernando

-The Archdiocese of San Fernando (Archidioecesis Sancti Ferdinandi; Arkidiyosesis ng San Fernando; Arquidiócesis de San Fernando; Kapampangan: Arkidiosesis ning San Fernando) is the archdiocese of the Latin Church of the Catholic Church in Pampanga, Philippines which has territorial jurisdiction over the whole province of Pampanga and Angeles City.
+The Archdiocese of San Fernando (Archidioecesis Sancti Ferdinandi; Arkidiyosesis ng San Fernando; Arquidiócesis de San Fernando; Kapampangan: Arkidiosesis ning San Fernando) is the archdiocese of the Latin Church of the Catholic Church which has territorial jurisdiction over the whole province of Pampanga and Angeles City.
 The archdiocese is also the metropolitan see of the ecclesiastical province of the same name, which also include three dioceses of its surrounding provinces of Bataan (Diocese of Balanga), Zambales (Diocese of Iba), and Tarlac (Diocese of Tarlac).
 The cathedral church and seat of the archdiocese is the Metropolitan Cathedral of San Fernando (Pampanga).
 The Virgin Mary, under the title Virgen de los Remedios, is the principal patroness.

 Florentino G. Lavarias, D.D., is the current archbishop of the archdiocese since October 27, 2014, succeeding Paciano B. Aniceto, D.D.